rtodd001/PresidentailDataAnalysis/README.md

 - Presidential General Election Polls
 - Presidential Approval Polls

-## Phase 2 Data Cleaning & EDA
+## Sprint 2 Data Cleaning & EDA
 ###### (Due March 1, 2020) Simran and Wesley

-For Phase 2 of the project, we were required to clean the datasets obtained in Phase 1 and perform EDA on the relevant data.
+For Sprint 2 of the project, we were required to clean the datasets obtained in Sprint 1 and perform EDA on the relevant data.

 ### Data Cleaning
 SurveyUSA is not very organized and has multiple tables of unique questions.
 All of the tables have the same name so our robot can not scrape the data in a very meaningful way.
 Our scraper reads all the tables as one big table.
 We create a Python script in JupyterLab to clean the data and seperate it into the 34 different tables.
 Additionally, the tables are multi-indexed but the scraper sees it as data.
 We have to remove the indeces after running the split script.
 When reading the data sets for EDA, we must run a re-indexing script.
 In each survey folder there is one csv file named surveyusa1/2/3/4.csv with the raw data, and 34 other survey_#.csv files with the separated, reordered, and cleaned data.(Wesley)